-With the launch of Smart Work, every employee is now offered the opportunity to work from home even after the pandemic.
-Smart Work covers all measures meeting the requirements of hybrid working while simultaneously strengthening a corporate culture that combines the need for autonomy and face-to-face meetings.
+With the launch of hybrid working, every employee is now offered the opportunity to work from home even after the pandemic.
+The goal is to combine flexible working with the opportunity to meet colleagues face-to-face in the office.

 We believe that a common togetherness and a strong bond with our corporate culture through personal dialogue and interdisciplinary networking among all colleagues are essential for the success of the company.
 Therefore, the management wishes that every employee goes to the office at least twice a week (assuming distance allows).
-The remaining working time can be completed by choosing from various models.
-They're based on the requirements of each position and take into account employees' preferences.
-For example, those whose job means they can work mainly from home and do so with the agreement of their line manager will in future receive an allowance for internet and electricity, but won't have their own desk in the office.
-Instead, hot-desking will be introduced; employees can reserve desks from home using a booking system.
-Work contracts will be augmented for this purpose in 2022.
+The remaining working time can be completed by choosing from various working models.
+They're based on the requirements of each position and consider employees' preferences.
+Once a 'work model' had been chosen by an employee, their employment contract was amended accordingly.
+In 2022, we continued developing and introducing a hybrid work model throughout the company, taking into consideration both local and departmental perspectives.
+Workshops were held for managers to understand the nuances of leading hybrid working teams.
+In 2023, the insights gathered from these workshops will be integrated into an e-learning system for hybrid work, a guidance canvas, and a code of conduct for hybrid work.